 Since the start of the COVID-19 pandemic, the world has experienced vast change with an increase in online ordering, videoconferencing, telemedicine, remote learning, and more.
 Cyberattacks also have been on the rise, and such threats will continue to challenge organizations and disrupt lives in 2022 as well.

-As companies are being forced to evolve and keep up with the changing environment, we see several cybersecurity trends.
+As companies are being forced to evolve and keep up with the changing environment, we see several cybersecurity future trends.
 We share the top 10 emerging trends in our eBook Cybersecurity Predictions for 2022.
 As a preview, here are three of those predictions:

 - The hybrid workplace will be the next frontier for cyber.
 During the pandemic, many organizations transformed their workplaces into fully remote setups.
 Now, some employees are returning to the office while others are still working from home, creating a hybrid workplace environment.
 With this new configuration, companies need to know that workers are productive and secure online, which will require an overhaul of how they think about security.

 - Governments will put the squeeze on cyber syndicates.
 Cybercrime is on the upswing worldwide with a 600% increase in malicious emails during the pandemic, according to the United Nations.
 Governments in the U.S. and around the globe will attempt to squelch cybercrime groups and make it more difficult for them to elude law enforcement.
 Such actions could include new search warrant laws and anti corruption legislation that will impede the use of cryptocurrency.
 We even predict that at least one major cybercrime ring will be shut down in 2022.